Riau Islands: Economy

 The geographical position of the Riau Islands, which is close to neighboring countries located near the Strait of Malacca, which is one of the busiest shipping lane in the world, is also a major factor in the need to increase competitiveness.
 The geographical location can be a leverage in attracting foreign and domestic investors.
 However, the strategic geographical location will not provide benefits if the Riau Islands do not have competitiveness.
 This is because skilled workers and investors are more interested in areas that have competitiveness than regions that are not competitive.
 Therefore, increasing competitiveness is a necessity to attract investors, both foreign and domestic, to invest in the economic development of the Riau Islands.

 The economic growth rate of Riau Islands Province in 2005 was 6.57%.
 Sectors that grew well (faster than the total GRDP growth) in 2005 included the transportation and communication sector (8.51%), the manufacturing sector (7.41%), the financial sector, leasing, and corporate services (6.89%), the service sector (6.77%), and the trade, hotel and restaurant sector (6.69%).
 GRDP Per capita of the Riau Islands in the last five years (2001–2005) tends to increase.
 In 2001 the GRDP per capita (above the prevailing price – without oil and gas) was Rp.
 22,808 million, and in 2005 it increased to Rp.29,348 million.
 But in real terms (without calculating inflation) the Per capita GRDP (without gas) in 2001 was only Rp.20,397 million, and in 2005 it increased to Rp.
 22,418 million.

 The potential of natural wealth in the Riau Islands comes from mining and the manufacturing industries.
 The manufacturing sector contributes more than 35% and the processing industry accounts for 15.26% of the economy in Riau Islands with oil and gas commodities.
 In addition to the mining sector, community economic activities are dominant in the agriculture, plantation and forestry sectors.
 Riau Islands economic growth continued to decline in the period 2011–2014, then increased in 2014.
 During the period 2011–2014, the economic performance of the Riau Islands had an average growth rate of 6.31%.

 In 2017, the manufacturing sector formed the largest GDP per share in the province, forming around 36.8% of the total GDP per share of the province.
 Based on the main commodities, mineral fuels, machinery and electrical equipment remain the mainstay trade of the Riau Islands.
 This type of commodity has not changed significantly compared to previous years.
 This needs to be considered given the expansion of the market must also be accompanied by an expansion of commodities both in quality and type.
+Export-oriented electronics manufacturing in Batam, for example, made up half of Indonesian electronics exports in 1991 with foreign companies alone employing 45,000 workers in 2020.